 Servings: 16 servings

-One Bowl Chocolate Zucchini Bread—a classic that's been a favorite of mine for a long time and now I am sharing it with you!
-This easy chocolate zucchini bread recipe makes two moist and delicious, chocolatey loaves of bread that's chock full of chocolate chips in each bite!
+This easy One Bowl Chocolate Zucchini Bread yields two moist, delicious, chocolatey loaves of bread that are chock-full of chocolate chips in each bite!
 Keep one for yourself and give the other one to a friend or new neighbor!
 Makes 2 chocolate zucchini loaves.

 Save this Recipe!